pedrocortes05/Melee-WTT-Streamer/README.md

 - If the source looks weird, manually set the source's properties to 1920 width and 1080 height, or set your OBS canvas resolution to 1080p, or make the source fit the screen.
 - In the source's properties, change *Use custom frame rate* -> `60` (if streaming at 60fps of course).
 - **Also tick** `Refresh browser when scene becomes active`.
-- Manage it all with the `Melee Ghost Streamer` executable.
+- Manage it all with the `Melee WTT Streamer` executable.

 2 basic transitions are included in the `Resources/OBS Transitions` folder, if you don't have a transition yourself of course.
 To use them on OBS:
 - Add a new stinger transition.